The latest blog entries are shown below. All entries are found under all journal entries.

 Configuring Clover

 Clover will be configured to boot Grub without showing a menu.
 You may wish to pause here, reboot and verify that Clover with its default configuration starts and shows a GUI.
+See the section Unmounting and rebooting below for example commands.
 If it does, HAOS Grub can be manually started by entering a UEFI shell and typing:

 fs0: